 Here’s how to reset Tesla tire pressure sensors in two ways:

-The rest of this article will explain how to reset Tesla tire pressure sensors easily.
-I’ll also include additional information on how to take care of your Tesla tires.
+The rest of this article will explain in more detail how to reset Tesla tire pressure sensors easily.
+I’ve also include additional information on how to take care of your Tesla tires.

 1. Use the Touchscreen to Reset the Sensors